code4fukui/playground/README.md

-# Deep playground
+# Deep Insider: A Neural Network Playground

-Deep playground is an interactive visualization of neural networks, written in TypeScript using d3.js.
+[This playground][playground page] is an interactive visualization of neural networks, written in TypeScript using d3.js.
 We use GitHub issues for tracking new requests and bugs.
 Your feedback is highly appreciated!

-**If you'd like to contribute, be sure to review the [contribution guidelines](CONTRIBUTING.md).**
+**If you'd like to contribute to original repository [tensorflow/playground (Deep playground)][original page], be sure to review the [contribution guidelines](CONTRIBUTING.md).**

 ## Development